Runnable/cli/README.md

 ### runnable ssh [name]

 Use this command to spawn a shell session into the container.
-You can specify the name of the container you are trying to reach in the following format: <reponame>/<branchname>.
+You can specify the name of the container you are trying to reach in the following format: < reponame >/< branchname >.

-If you don't provide a name, the cli will automatically map the command you are trying to run to the repo/branch your local directory is on.
+If you don't provide a name, the cli will automatically map the command you are trying to run to the repo/branch your current working directory is on.

 ### runnable logs [name] [-b|-c]

 Use this command to view the logs of a container.
-You can specify the name of the container you are trying to reach in the following format: _reponame_/_branchname_.
+You can specify the name of the container you are trying to reach in the following format: < reponame >/ < branchname >.

 If you don't provide a name, the cli will automatically map the command you are trying to run to the repo/branch your local directory is on.